Tag

 Now your favorite Hue products work with your Apple devices.
 You can adjust dimming, change colors in certain rooms, sync your lights, set scenes, and more.
 The Philips Hue Starter Kit is a great way to get started with smart lighting.

 Lifx A19 LED Bulbs are another great HomeKit-compatible option.
 Delivering 1,100 lumens, they’re about as bright as a 75-watt incandescent bulb.
-However, they’re energy-efficient at only watts, and they have a 22-year lifespan.
+However, they’re energy-efficient at only 11 watts, and they have a 22-year lifespan.
 With 16 million color options and no hub required, Lifx A19s offers a lot in a compact-sized bulb, including the Candle Color, the first smart LED bulb that can emit multiple colors of light at once.

 The Nanoleaf Essentials Matter A19 Smart Bulb boasts full HomeKit support, and it even works with Matter.
 It’ll give you access to millions of different colors, a simple smartphone app, and a quick setup process.
 Consider giving it a look if you need something that works not just with Apple HomeKit, but other smart home platforms you may have running in your house.

 If you want something a little bit different, Nanoleaf’s Light Panels are triangular smart light panels you can shape into whatever design you like.
 Connect them to Apple HomeKit to activate different scenes.
-There’s even a rhythm add-on, so your panels and will work in sync.
+There’s even a rhythm add-on, so your panels and music will work in sync.
 If you’re looking for a less expensive way to add some color to your space, another great option is the Lifx Z, a HomeKit controllable Multi Color LED Light strip.
 The ribbon comes in at 6.6 feet, and additional extensions can be added on for greater flexibility.

 Switches and smart plugs